CodeXCourses/level-2-course-content/week-1/day-1.md

 # Day 1: Introduction to Git and Terminal

 Welcome to Week 1 of Level 2!
-Today, we will start with an introduction to Git and the terminal.
-These are essential tools for any developer.
+Today, we will introduce Git and the terminal, cover the installation and updating of Git, discuss the differences between Git and GitHub, practice basic terminal commands, and provide an overview of Chrome DevTools.

 ## Objectives

 - Install Git and GitBash.
 - Update Git.
-- Understand the difference between Git and GitHub.
+- Understand the differences between Git and GitHub.
 - Learn basic terminal commands (navigate, list files, create files, pwd, mkdir).
+- Get an overview of Chrome DevTools.

 ## Instructor Notes